Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

 ## General Use/Notes
 <ul>
+  <li>The camera you want to render from, you attatch the RenderHandler script to</li>
   <li>The green/red rectangle shows when the acceleration structure is done building, and thus ready to render, red means that its not done, and green means its done building</li>
   <li>Objects can be added and removed at will simply by toggling the associated gameobject with a ParentObject script on/off in the hierarchy(clicking on parent objects with complex objects for children will lag), but they will take time to appear as the acceleration structure needs to  be rebuilt for them</li>
   <li>If you change the emissiveness of an object, you need to disable and re-enable its parent(basically reloading it) if you want to take advantage of NEE correctly sampling it(Does not need to be reloaded for Naive tracing)</li>